Aggravated Battery with a Deadly Weapon in Okaloosa County

 If you have been charged with Aggravated Battery with a Deadly Weapon in Okaloosa County, it is vitally important that you take immediate steps to protect yourself.
 Instead of settling for the public defender, ask yourself if you would feel better about your chances if you had representation from a local criminal defense attorney with extensive experience defending clients accused of Aggravated Battery.

-For over 14 years, Flaherty Defense Firm has practiced criminal law exclusively in Okaloosa County.
-We have the experience, expertise, and creativity to get results for our clients.
-If you would like to see what our team can do for you, call us 24 hours a day at (850) 243-6097.
+My name is Tim Flaherty.
+Since 2001, I have practiced criminal law exclusively in Okaloosa County.
+I have the experience, expertise, and creativity to get results for my clients.
+If you would like to see what my team and I can do for you, call me at (850) 243-6097.

 Overview of Aggravated Battery Under Florida Law